Risk and Compliance Management

 Goals and Results

-Having decided on KPIs for social and environmental targets under the 2025 Long-term Business Plan, we state the figures for major legal and regulatory violations, including those that affect the Group’s social standing, business operations, earnings and other key parameters.
-Our domestic subsidiaries, Shimonoseki Mitsui Chemicals, Inc. received a notice from Yamaguchi Prefecture on August 5, 2019 that it would be subject to legal procedures in accordance with the High Pressure Gas Safety Act.
-This relates to multiple problematic leaks found at the company’s high-pressure gas production facilities.
-In response to these events, we would like to sincerely apologize for causing significant concerns among many people, including local residents, the authorities and customers.
+Having decided on KPIs for social and environmental targets under the Long-Term Business Plan, VISION 2025, we state the figures for major legal and regulatory violations, including those that affect the Group’s social standing, business operations, earnings and other key parameters.
+In fiscal 2020, there was one incidence of major legal and regulatory violation in our domestic subsidiaries.
 We are treating this incident very seriously.
-We will endeavor thoroughly to strengthen group-wide legal compliance, review internal control and prevent any further incidents of this sort from recurrence in Mitsui Chemicals Group, including Shimonoseki Mitsui Chemicals, Inc.
+We will endeavor thoroughly to strengthen group-wide legal compliance, review internal control and prevent any further incidents of this sort from recurrence in Mitsui Chemicals Group.